TonyWhitley/Gearshift.ahk/README.md

 # Installation
 Install https://autohotkey.com/ and follow the instructions https://autohotkey.com/docs/FAQ.htm#uac to get past UAC then double click on Gearshift.ahk (Grind_default.wav needs to be in the same folder) before loading rF2.
 In rF2 map Numpad 0 as "Neutral".

+# Configuring
+You have to edit the script to change the way Gearshift is set up

+ForwardGears = 6            ; Plus reverse
+Shifter1 = Joy9
+Shifter2 = Joy10
+Shifter3 = Joy11
+Shifter4 = Joy12
+Shifter5 = Joy13
+Shifter6 = Joy14
+ShifterR = Joy15
+ClutchAxis = JoyU           ; R U V or Z

+ShifterNumber  =    1       ; Shifter port
+ClutchNumber   =    1       ; Clutch port

+TestMode       =    false   ; If true then show shifter and clutch operation

+ClutchEngaged  =    90      ; (0 - 100) the point in the travel where the clutch engages
+doubleDeclutch =    false   ; Not yet implemented reshift =           true    ; If true then neutral has to be selected before
+                            ; retrying failed change.
+If false then just have ; to de-clutch

+# Test Mode
+If TestMode = true then Gearshift switches into a test mode where it will display the state of the shifter and clutch as they have been configured, like this

+Test Mode

+Clutch: 100 engaged
+Gear 1: Selected
+Gear 2:
+Gear 3:
+Gear 4:
+Gear 5:
+Gear 6:
+Gear R: